Special routes of U.S. Route 63: Hoxie business route

 US 63B begins at US 63 in Walnut Ridge, a small city on Crowley's Ridge in Northeast Arkansas.
-The two-lane road runs northwest, paralleling the BNSF Railway tracks and crossing under a freeway segment of US 67 (with no connection) before entering Hoxie as Lindsey Street.
+The two-lane road runs northwest, paralleling the BNSF Railway tracks and crossing under a freeway segment of US 67 and US 412 (with no connection) before entering Hoxie as Lindsey Street.
 After passing through a residential section, US 63B crosses the Union Pacific Railroad tracks before intersecting AR 367; the two routes form a concurrency southbound as Texas Street for four blocks.
 The concurrency ends at Hartigan Road (a one-way pair), US 63B turns northwest and passes Hoxie High School and the Hoxie School District administration offices.
-The route curves to again parallel the BNSF railroad tracks before a junction with US 63, where it terminates.
+The route curves to again parallel the BNSF railroad tracks before a junction with US 63 and US 412, where it terminates.